flutter/website/flutter-for-xamarin-forms.md

 }
 {% endprettify %}

-A `View` in Flutter is immutable, meaning you can not change its state once it is built.
-When you call `setState`, you change fields in your `State` class, then rebuild the entire `View` (also called a `Widget Tree`) again.
+The UI, also known as widget tree, in Flutter is immutable, meaning you can not change its state once it is built.
+You change fields in your `State` class, then call `setState` to rebuild the entire widget tree again.

-This way of generating `View`s is different than Xamarin.Forms, but there are many benefits to this approach.
+This way of generating UI is different than Xamarin.Forms, but there are many benefits to this approach.

 # Views